 Following are the sub-genres of Performance Testing:

 To improve the system performance we follow a mechanism, known as Performance tuning.
 To improve the systems performance there are two types of tuning performed:

-Q. What is concurrent user hits in load testing?
+Q. What concurrent user does in load testing?

-When the multiple users, without any time difference, hits on a same event of the application under the load test is called a concurrent user hit.
+When the multiple users at the same time hit on the same type of event of the application in the load test is called as a concurrent user hit.
 The concurrency point is added so that multiple Virtual User can work on a single event of the application.
 By adding concurrency point, the virtual users will wait for the other Virtual users which are running the scripts, if they reach early.
 When all the users reached to the concurrency point, only then they start hitting the requests.

 Q. What is the need for Performance testing?

-Performance testing is needed to verify the below:
+Performance testing is needed to validate the below: